makerlala/faceful/README.md

 Lastly, run the app with ```./start-smart-home.sh```

 Enjoy!

-## Warning: this is an alpha release.
-Please check for the latest release on our github page.

 ## Credits
 Webpage template Radius is created by TEMPLATED (https://templated.co/radius) and released for free under the Creative Commons Attribution 3.0 license (https://templated.co/license)